 This Authentic Foods Steve's Gluten Free Bread Blend is hands down the best gluten-free flour for yeasted bread recipes.
 With this flour, you can braid, shape, and roll incredible bread, cinnamon rolls, and pizza crust.
 (Note, it doesn't work in a bread machine.)

-- Xanthan gum - As always, if your blend does not contain Xanthan Gum, you will need to add 1 teaspoon.
+• Xanthan gum – As always, if your blend does not contain Xanthan Gum, you must add 1 teaspoon.

-- Milk - Dairy-free or regular milk is fine.
-If you are making this gluten free cinnamon rolls recipe dairy-free, use dairy-free butter.
+• Milk – Dairy-free or regular milk is fine.
+If you make this gluten-free cinnamon roll recipe dairy-free, use dairy-free butter.

 Recipe Step By Step Directions: